fnproject/fdk-java/docs/TestingFunctions.md

   }
 ```

-Or you can specify that the invocation a function will cause a usage error or a platform error:
+Or you can specify that the invocation a function will cause a user error or a platform error:

 ```java
   @Test